Residential Life Policies

 Sports and physical games are not allowed in the residence halls; this includes common areas and individual student rooms.
-Balls, pucks, bats, and other sporting equipment may do serious damage to walls, ceilings and floors as well as cause a noise disruption and potential physical threat to other students.
-Any damage that occurs will be charges to the resident(s) responsible.
+Balls, pucks, bats, and other sporting equipment may do serious damage to walls, ceilings, and floors as well as cause a noise disruption and potential physical threat to other students.
+Any damage that occurs will be charged to the resident(s) responsible.

 Housing during Official Vacations

 Residence halls will be closed during official College vacations.
-These include Thanksgiving, Christmas, Spring Break, and summer.
+These include Thanksgiving, Christmas/Winter, Spring Break, and summer.
 Residence halls are open during Reading and Touring Week and during the Fall Break study period.
 International students and others living over 350 miles away who are not able to leave campus during vacations must make advance arrangements with the Residential Life Office for housing during those times.
-Students remaining in halls after official closing times, or returning early without prior permission, are subject to citations.
+Students remaining in halls after official closing times or returning early without prior permission are subject to citations.

-Room and building entry door keys are issued to all residents upon registration in a residence hall.
+Room keys are issued to all residents upon checking into a residence hall.
 Students who lose a key should notify the Residential Life Office as soon as possible so that a new lock may be installed to protect themselves and their possessions.
 During the year, a $75 charge is levied to cover lock installation and the cutting of new room keys.
-A $25 charge is levied to cover the cutting of a new building entry door key.
-If the student fails to order a replacement or does not return a key upon vacating the room, a $125 charge is assessed to his or her damage account.
+If the student fails to order a replacement or does not return a key upon vacating the room, a $100 charge is assessed to his or her damage account.
 Room keys are the responsibility of the student and should not be given to any other person.
 (See also “Lockouts.”)

 Each residence hall has free laundry facilities.
 Use of these facilities is restricted to the residents of the hall.
 Any problems with the machines should be directed to the Collegiate Fellow or Area Coordinator, or by submitting a maintenance request via the electronic form on the Residential Life website.